 - Pickled veggies

-When cutting your veggies, you want to make sure that you are using a sharp knife and cutting them into long strips.
+- Cut them into long thin strips.
 You can either cut matchstick like strips or keep them long like asparagus.

 The other thing I love about making sushi at home is the variety of dips you can make!
 Anything goes, so get creative!
 Here are some classics and non traditional favorites: